ImperialCollegeLondon/sharpy/README.md

 [![status](https://joss.theoj.org/papers/f7ccd562160f1a54f64a81e90f5d9af9/status.svg)](https://joss.theoj.org/papers/f7ccd562160f1a54f64a81e90f5d9af9)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3531965.svg)](https://doi.org/10.5281/zenodo.3531965)

-SHARPy is a nnonlinear aeroelastic analysis package developed at the Department of Aeronautics, Imperial College London.
+SHARPy is a nonlinear aeroelastic analysis package developed at the Department of Aeronautics, Imperial College London.
 It can be used for the structural, aerodynamic and aeroelastic analysis of flexible aircraft, flying wings and wind turbines.